greater-than/Obsidian-Tracker-Plus/docs/Concepts.md

 Output type `month` creates a month view with circled dates exceeding the given threshold and streaks showing how long it persisted.

 Output type `pie` creates a pie chart.
 The `data` parameter should be applied for circular sectors you want to add.
-Parameter `label` and `extLabel` are used for displaying labels and `dataName` is used for the diplay names on legend.
+Parameter `label` and `extLabel` are used for displaying labels and `dataName` is used for the display names on legend.

 Detailed description for all parameters of the output types can be found [here](https://github.com/greater-than/Obsidian-Tracker-Plus/blob/main/docs/InputParameters.md).